act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-border-36f116.md

 ## Assumptions

-- Any change in font is sufficiently distinguishable, and that fonts are loaded when they are present.
+- Any change in font is sufficiently distinguishable, and fonts are loaded when they are present.
 - If multiple colors are used in the visible text nodes of the block of content then color can not be a distinguishing factor.
 - If `border` is used in the different visible text nodes of the block of content then `border` can not be a distinguishing factor.